mbaumann1227/my-first-webpage/my-first-webpage/README.md

 ## Description

-_This is a activity in VS Code to help me become familiarized with HTML block elements and inline elements.
+_This is an activity in VS Code to help me become familiarized with HTML block elements and inline elements.
 It's still a work in progress._

 ## Technologies Used